Strange Objects: Themes

 Strange Objects in part examines the place of Aboriginal people, in both historical and in contemporary contexts.
 The contemporary context is a poor one.
 The Aboriginal people live in a reserve which is tattered and ruined.
 They largely shun contact with white society, who refer to them by the derogatory term "Abos".
 We also see them in 1629.
 Here they are masters of the land, and more adapted to survival here than the Dutch sailors.
-We are also shown glimpses of the 19th century, where the Aboriginal people are largely regarded as uncivilised or savage.
+We are also shown glimpses of the 19th century, where the Aboriginal people are largely regarded uncivilised or savage.
 What unfolds throughout the novel is the complexity of the Aboriginal past including its history told in rock art and passed down in oral stories.